-Bob from Nature Travels joined our Dog Sledding and Northern Lights in Vindelfjällen tour 9th-13th February 2014.
+Bob from Nature Travels joined our Dog Sledding and Northern Lights in Vindelfjällen experience for a tour in mid-February.

 To misquote Douglas Adams: “Lapland is big.
 Very big.
 You just won’t believe how vastly, hugely, mind-bogglingly big it is.
 I mean, you may think it’s a long way down the road to the chemist’s, but that’s just peanuts to Lapland.”